 Part of Western Governors University

-Your achievements inspire current students to push forward, reminding them that their sacrifices now will soon pay returns.
-WGU alumni successes paint the most brilliant portrait of what this university is made of.
+Your achievements can inspire current students to push forward, reminding them that their dedication will soon pay returns.
+WGU alumni journeys and successes paint the most brilliant portrait of what the Alumni Community is made of.
 Exercise your voice, share your story, and utilize the scale of our audience!

 We use this information to brag about how successful grads like you are, which in turn, improves the reputation of WGU and ultimately the value of your degree.
 Plus, when we have your contact information, we can be sure you're receiving the latest and greatest perks!